 Gaurav has been investing in the stock market for the last two years and he likes to discuss his investment strategies with me.
 Nevertheless, his investment style is totally different from that of mine.
 Gaurav loves to invest majorly in mid-caps and small-cap companies (including penny stocks) which can grow at a fast pace.
 On the other hand, I like investing in a diversified portfolio.

 “That’s true, dude.
 But most of these blue chip companies have already reached a saturation point.
-They can not continue to grow at the same pace and hence can’t similar returns as they used to give in the past.
+They can not continue to grow at the same pace and hence can’t give similar returns as they used to give in the past.
 Once a company has sold a billion products, it’s difficult to find the next billion customers.”, Gaurav challenged me with his witty reply.

 “I know the rule of large numbers, Gaurav.
 Thank you for reminding me.
 Moreover, I agree that the large-cap companies cannot maintain the same pace of growth forever.
 But bro, it doesn’t mean that they won’t be profitable in future or can’t give good returns to their shareholders… They have already established their brand.
 If they use their resources efficiently, they can make huge fortunes for themselves as well as for their shareholders…

 For example- take the case of Reliance Industries.
 Reliance is a market leader in its industry and has a lot of customers.
 But they are also using their capital efficiently to grow their business.
-Two years back, they entered a new market- Telecommunication Industries, and now they are also a leader in that industry.
+A few years back, they entered a new market- Telecommunication Industries, and now they are also a leader in that industry.

 Because of their strong financials- they were able to bring the latest 4G technology to the Indian market and hence were able to quickly acquire a lot of customers.
 As the initial set-up cost in this industry is very high, they have created an entry barrier for the small and mid-cap companies.
 This is what a blue-chip company can do if they use their resources properly.“

 Gaurav looked a little mind-boggled.
-That’s why I thought better to give him another example to make him understand the capabilities of blue chip companies.
+That’s why I thought it better to give him another example to make him understand the capabilities of blue chip companies.